Legendre Expansions of Products of Functions with Applications to Nonlinear Partial Differential Equations: Application

 We assess in this section the performance efficiency of the proposed solution methodology.
 Due to space limitations, we present results obtained in the case where the solution $T$ of IBVP is given by:

 In this case, the constant $c$ and the functions $f$ and $g$ are set to be:

-Other examples highlighting the salient features of the proposed solution methodology can be found in \cite{Matt}.
-The obtained results in the case where $T$ is given by \eqref{solutionT} are reported in Figures \eqref{fig:Coeff_Values}-\eqref{fig:RelError_Trunc}.
+Other examples highlighting the salient features of the proposed solution methodology can be found in \citep{Matt}.
+The obtained results in the case where $T$ is given by \eqref{solutionT} are reported in Figures \eqref{fig:Coeff_Values}-\eqref{fig:RelError_Trunc} as well as in the Appendix (see Tables \ref{tab:Table_1}-\ref{tab:Table_5}).
+Note that all numerical experiments reported in this section have been performed using a spatial discretization step $\Delta x = 0.005$ and a time discretization step $\Delta t = 0.01$.
 The following two observations are noteworthy. \begin{itemize} \item Figure \eqref{fig:Coeff_Values} provides a comparison between the exact Legendre coefficients of $T$ and the computed ones obtained by solving the IVP for Legendre coefficients of low-orders $n = 0$ to $4$, medium-orders $n = 6$ to $10$, and high-orders $n = 20$ to $30$.
 These results show the curves corresponding to the exact values and the computed ones are undistinguishable at all times $t$.
-The relative errors in the euclidean norm between these curves remain at all times and for all orders less than $1\%$.
-Note that we have not represented the coefficients corresponding to odd values of $n$ as they are all zero since the solution $T$ given by \eqref{solutionT} is an odd function with respect of the spatial variable $x$.
+The results reported in Tables \ref{tab:Table_1}-\ref{tab:Table_5} demonstrate that the proposed solution methodology recovers the Legendre coefficient values with an impressive accuracy level.
+More specifically, as demonstrated by the absolute error values, the computed and the exact coefficients have identical number of digits ranging from 15 to 40 depending on the order of the coefficients and the computational time.
+Note that the Legendre coefficients tend to rapidly decrease to zero with respect to both the order $n$ and the time $t$.
+Moreover, we have not represented the coefficients corresponding to odd values of $n$ as they are all zero since the solution $T$ given by \eqref{solutionT} is an even function with respect of the spatial variable $x$.

 \item Figure \eqref{fig:Trunc_Series} depicts a comparison between the exact solution $T$ and the truncated sum $T_{N'}$ given by \eqref{TN_eq} for different values of $N'$ and at different times $t$ represented as multiples of the time step $\Delta t = 0.01$.
-Note that at $t = 4000 \Delta t$, the solution $T$ reaches its equilibrium which is $0$ and therefore that there is no need to go further in time.
+Note that at $t = 4000 \Delta t$, the solution $T$ reaches its equilibrium which is $0$ and therefore there is no need to go further in time.
 These results reveal that using only $6$ terms in the truncated sum ($N' = 6$) allows us to retrieve the solution $T$ with $T_{N'}$ at all times with an impressive accuracy level, as reported in Figure \eqref{fig:RelError_Trunc}.
 Indeed, Figure \eqref{fig:RelError_Trunc} depicts, at each time $t^{m} = m \Delta t$ (m = 100, 500, 1000, 2000, 3000, 4000), the effect of $N'$, the number of terms left in the partial sum given by \eqref{TN_eq}, on the relative error given by: